Extended access to primary care

 This information sheet will help you find the Primary Care Centre ‘hub’ once you have arrived at the hospital.

-Appointment times are between 6.30pm and 8.30pm each weekday, with additional slots available on weekends between 10.00am and 2.00pm.
+Appointment times with a GP are between 6.30pm and 8.30pm each weekday, with additional slots available on weekends between 8.45am and 5.15pm.

 There are ‘pre-bookable’ and ‘on-the-day’ appointments which can be accessed through your own GP practice, or by calling the free NHS 111 phone line out of normal working hours.